From Zero (band): Sophomore album and breakup

 In 2003, the band released the album My So-Called Life on Arista.
 Bassist Rob Ruccia left the band before the release of the album to pursue a career in music production, and the band recruited Avi Kopernik to play bass.
 Ruccia, along with members of Nonpoint, would later launch the independent record label 361 Degrees Records.

 After being dropped by Arista less than a month after the release of My So-Called Life, they went to work preparing for their third album.
 Song writing did not progress, so Jett began to concentrate on a day job to support his family.
 Joe Pettinato, who already had a construction business, then left the band, and the rest of the group followed.
 Two songs from the intended album, "Middle of the Road" and "My Own Destiny", were able to be streamed on their official PureVolume page before the service shut down.

+DIEM and Fate Accomplis

+In late 2007, it was revealed that Jett (vocals), Pete Capizzi (guitars), and Joe Pettinato (guitars) reunited to form a new band called Diem.
+The project was also planned to include Keith Dailey on bass and backup vocals, and Pete Capizzi, instead of playing guitar, was planned to be playing drums for the band.
+This project, after releasing a couple demos on MySpace, ended after Jett left, and various lead singer changes throughout 2008.
+Around 2008, after leaving DIEM, Jett formed a project called Fate Accomplis in 2008 with former member of Faceman, Aaron Bright.
+They recorded music for an EP titled "Illusion of Reprieve" in the early 2010s, although it was never released until 2022.